MonsieurV/py-findpeaks/README.md

 [Source](/tests/libs/detect_peaks.py).
 [Sample code](/tests/detect_peaks.py).

-This algorithm comes from a notebook written by Marcos Duarte.
+This algorithm comes from a notebook written by Marcos Duarte and is pretty trivial to use.

-The function has an interface very similar and consistent results to the MatLab Signal Processing Toolbox `findpeaks`, yet with less complete filtering and tuning support.
-It can been considered trivial to use.
+The function has an interface very similar and consistent results with the MatLab Signal Processing Toolbox `findpeaks`, yet with less complete filtering and tuning support.

 ## peakutils.peak.indexes